ascpixi/tntweaks/README.md

-# tntweaks
+# TNTweaks
-Adds gameplay features related to explosives in Minecraft
+Adds gameplay features related to explosives in Minecraft.

+This project is hosted on [BukkitDev](https://dev.bukkit.org/projects/tntweaks).